10DLC outbound SMS registration tips

 Sample messages

+Provide a message sample demonstrating the type of messages you typically send.
 Sample messages must correspond to the registered use case.
-For instance, your use case can be rejected if you sign up for a customer care use case but send marketing messages instead.
+If you select a marketing and delivery use case, your sample message must clearly demonstrate both marketing and delivery content.
+Your use case can be rejected or suspended if you sign up for a customer care use case but are found sending marketing messages instead.

 Tips for registering opt-in